gregorycotton/knot/README.md

 #### Known errors
 * If you mistype any detail while adding a model the program terminates.
 Upon re-opening tries re-installing, fails, and boots you again – only way to solve right now is by manually deleting the faulty model record from the SQLite DB.
+* CoT models title gen includes CoT tokens/generally is no good (low-priority as ability to set a model job to title gen exists)
-* `:summary` command doesn't work for GPT OSS converations due to CoT.
+* `:summary` command sometimes doesn't work well for GPT OSS converations due to CoT.

 <br>

 #### Future improvements
 * Add ability to "branch" a new conversation from any previous message.
+* Need to explore most expedient way to display maths/proofs, etc.
 * Explore possibility of web search and/or search over local documents.
-* For now need to handle how GPT OSS "thinks" visually, especially with regard to generating titles for new convos.
+* Hide 'thinking' from models by default with optional command to expose/toggle CoT tokens.